vike27/lockers/README.md

 Fork & Clone the repository to your machine and run ruby main.rb from the lockers directory.
 From there just follow the instructions the program gives you!

-Let me know if you have any questions!
+Let me know if you have any questions or spot any bugs!

 # Problem: